 - Warm clothing stored in Europe.
 Fleece pants, sweaters, hoodie, winter jacket, winter boots, winter hat.

 - Toiletries: uses my soap.
 Has his own comb, toothbrush, baby toothpaste (Alverde) and baby nail clippers.

 - Toys Small stuffed toys, cars, trains, washable crayons, etc. He has many more toys and a bike when we are in Europe and travelling by car.

 - Books 3-4 books that are replaced every so often.

 - Connecta baby carrier – some type of carrier or sling is essential.
 It really helps in airports or train stations when your hands are full carrying luggage or in places where you can’t use a stroller/pushchair.
 Used this all the time.

 - Mosquito Net that fits over the stroller.
 I bought this one at in the main department store in Kad Suan Kaew Shopping Centre in Chiang Mai.
 I did not see these for sale anywhere in SE Asia but Thailand and you must have one.
 You know those magical evenings where your kid falls asleep in the stroller and you get to sit outside at a restaurant and maybe even enjoy a margarita?
 Yeah, your kid is going to get eaten alive by mosquitoes and when you see all the mosquito bites on his face the next day, you will feel like the worst parent in the world.

-Bungee cords– We bought 3 bungee cords to keep Little Nomad out of cabinets and to stop him from constantly opening the refrigerator door.
+- Bungee cords – We bought 3 bungee cords to keep Little Nomad out of cabinets and to stop him from constantly slamming the refrigerator door.
 This is my #1 tip for travelling with a toddler.
-He is old enough to open the frig now but this was really useful when he was 1-2 years old.

 - Small square of melamine foam – removes crayon marks from the walls of your hotel room.
 Parents of toddlers will understand the need for this.